The Benefits Of Playing Multiple Sports

-A burgeoning body of research suggests that kids who have a “sampling period” where they play multiple attacking sports, like basketball, soccer, hockey, or volleyball, transfer anticipatory skills – the ability to read body movements and game play in order to react quickly – to whichever sport they ultimately decide to pursue seriously.
+A burgeoning body of research suggests that kids who have a “sampling period” where they play multiple attacking sports, like basketball, soccer, hockey, or volleyball, transfer anticipatory skills – the ability to read body movements and gameplay in order to react quickly – to whichever sport they ultimately decide to pursue seriously.
 Like children who grow up bilingual and subsequently learn other languages more easily, kids who learn multiple sports early seem to pick up any future sport more rapidly.
-Consider the message in the counterintuitive title of a study on the developmental paths of Danish elite and lower level athletes: “Late Specialization: The Key to Success.”
+Consider the message in the counterintuitive title of a study on the developmental paths of Danish elite and lower-level athletes: “Late Specialization: The Key to Success.”

 5) THEIR PHYSICAL HEALTH

 In a three-year Loyola University study, researchers found that a third of youth athletes had quit multiple sports to focus on one for at least eight months a year.
 Those specialized athletes had a 36 percent increased risk of suffering a serious overuse injury during the study.
-We’re talking the kind of problems more befitting their grandparents, and that could limit their athletic development: stress fractures in their backs; cracks in joint cartilage; damage to elbow ligaments.
+We’re talking about the kind of problems more befitting their grandparents, and that could limit their athletic development: stress fractures in their backs, cracks in joint cartilage, and damage to elbow ligaments.
 Ever wonder why Major League Baseball pitchers are getting Tommy John surgery in record numbers – 30% have now had it – even though they pitch less than ever?
 Too much pitching when they’re younger causes micro-tears in the developing elbow ligament, setting it up for trouble.
 Struan Coleman, head physician for the New York Mets, suggests 80 pitches followed by four rest days is a reasonable benchmark for your young flamethrower.
 And that counts out-of-competition throws when that travel-team coach shows up with his radar gun.
 None of this means kids should spend less time in sports overall, just that there should be diversification.
 The Loyola researchers found that sport diversification had a protective effect.
-(Full disclosure: I have a teenaged cousin who throws 90mph and just had Tommy John.
+(Full disclosure: I have a teenage cousin who throws 90mph and just had Tommy John.
 I warned him at Thanksgiving … shows how much clout I have!)